 Long-term assets have the same problem as inventory — they tie up your cash in things such as equipment and buildings.
 If you’re not using long-term assets, you might want to sell them to increase your cash flow.

 If you have extra office space, sell or rent part of it.
 The same goes for machinery you no longer use.

-Be careful not to get rid of all your assets, however, which may be needed for collateral if you’re applying for loans.
+However, be careful not to get rid of all your assets, which may be needed for collateral if you’re applying for secured loans.